← The Culinary Codex

 Why this matters now

 The dishes you know are not the food of the polities described here.
 The techniques are.
-When a contemporary Filipino kitchen sours a stew with tamarind, denatures fish in vinegar, preserves pork in vinegar and salt, or roasts a pig whole over fire, it is reaching past 1565 — past the Galleon, past the friar, past the colonial archive — and using a grammar that the lowland polities of this archipelago had already finished writing by 900 CE.
+When a contemporary Filipino kitchen sours a stew with tamarind, denatures fish in vinegar, preserves pork in vinegar and salt, or roasts a pig whole over fire, it is reaching past 1565 — past the Galleon, past the friar, past the colonial archive — and using a grammar that the lowland polities of this archipelago had already finished writing centuries before the Galleon ever arrived.

 That is the lineage.
 The dishes are recent.
 The lineage is old.